Site icon Our Breathing Planet

 Black Rain Frog Distribution, Habitat, and Ecology

 The fascinating Black Rain Frog evolved as native to only a highly limited portion of the surface of the earth.
-Just how small that zone of habitation qualifies as, and its location, might surprise some people.
-That’s true since it only lives in a tiny section of Africa.
+Just how small that zone of habitation qualifies as, and where its location lies, might surprise some people.
+That’s true since the amphibian wonder only lives in a tiny section of Africa.

-Perhaps most notably, the remarkable product of evolution appears to only be native to the Cape Fold Mountains, in southern South Africa.
-Even within that range, however, the marvel of Nature displays very specific preferences for where it makes its home.
+Perhaps most notably, the remarkable product of Nature and evolution appears to only be indigenous to the Cape Fold Mountains, located in southern South Africa.
+Even within that minimal range, however, the marvelous frog displays very specific preferences for where it makes its home.

 Species Sharing Its Range